 Plugin Development

-Build powerful plugins for Vimcraft using JavaScript with hot reload and access to the complete Neovim-compatible API.
+Build powerful plugins for Vimcraft using TypeScript or JavaScript with hot reload and access to the complete Neovim-compatible API.

 Why Build Plugins for Vimcraft?

-- JavaScript-Native - Write plugins in JavaScript with modern ES6+ features.
+- TypeScript-First - Write plugins in TypeScript with full IntelliSense and type checking.

 - Instant Hot Reload - Save your plugin file and see changes instantly.
 No restart, no rebuild required.